denislukianenko/kottans-frontend/README.md

 ## OOP Exercise

 The force of comments was strong with this one.
-23 of them there was.
+23 of them there were.

 **Tiny JS World (OOP Version)** | [Demo](https://denislukianenko.github.io/a-tiny-JS-world/) |
 [Code base](https://github.com/denislukianenko/a-tiny-JS-world) | [PR](https://github.com/kottans/frontend-2019-homeworks/pull/89) | Reviewed and approved by @OleksiyRudenko